 Average Price by Class (Cents/kWh)

-Class 2021 2022 2023 2024
+Class 2022 2023 2024 2025

-Residential 11.32 11.30 11.31 11.35
+Residential 11.33 11.23 11.28 TBD

-Commercial 9.39 9.31 9.31 9.34
+Commercial 9.37 9.19 9.22 TBD

-Industrial 5.21 4.60 4.50 4.46
+Industrial 6.43 5.43 5.00 TBD

-Wholesale 6.96 6.86 6.85 6.95
+Wholesale 6.86 6.80 6.82 TBD

 All rates are average class values (total class revenue/total class kWh).
-Current 2021 actual average Cents/kWh data for residential, commercial and industrial classes reflects 2021 U.S. Energy Information Administration (EIA) data.
+Current 2022 actual average Cents/kWh data for residential, commercial and industrial classes reflects 2022 U.S. Energy Information Administration (EIA) data.
 Wholesale class actual averages are derived from internal Santee Cooper Financial Statements and Internal Central Cost of Service calculations respectively.
-Projected 2022-2024 average Cents/kWh for all classes are calculated from Santee Cooper's 2022 Budget Financial Forecast.
+Projected 2023-2024 average pricing for all classes are calculated from Santee Cooper's 2023 Budget Financial Forecast and include currently effective rates and/or contracts.

-The entirety of the Residential and Commercial classes reflects a frozen Fuel Adjustment, Demand Sales Adjustment, and Economic Development Sales Adjustment over the 2021 to 2024 period.
+The entirety of the Residential and Commercial classes reflects a frozen Fuel Adjustment, Demand Sales Adjustment, and Economic Development Sales Adjustment over the 2022 to 2024 period.
 The Industrial class includes firm and non-firm sales, some of which do not include frozen adjustments.
-Within the Wholesale class, Municipal customers have a frozen Fuel Adjustment, but do not include a frozen Demand Sales Adjustment or Economic Development Sales Adjustment, and all components of Central's rates are also frozen over the 2021 to 2024 period.
+Within the Wholesale class, municipal customers have a frozen Fuel Adjustment, but do not include a frozen Demand Sales Adjustment or Economic Development Sales Adjustment.
+Additionally, components of Central's rates are frozen over the 2022 to 2024 period.